wrmoon/resume/cover_letter_snippets.md

 -----

 I have been a software engineer for most of my career, with 10+ years in technical leadership.
-In 2020, decided to move into management after I realized that my skills and interests involved the people on the team as much as the tech.
+In 2020, I decided to move into management after I realized that my skills and interests involved the people on the team as much as the tech.
 In the course of my career, I've earned the confidence and respect of those I've worked with and I have a good track record of successful project outcomes.

 I look forward to talking with you more about this position!